haruka-ogino/promptopia/README.md

 # Promptop1a

 ## Background
 I created this web application through a tutorial by [JavaScript Mastery](https://www.youtube.com/@javascriptmastery/videos) on Youtube.
+Promptop1a allows users to share generative AI prompts, which can be copied to their clipboard with a single click.

+## Purpose
+The app facilitates the sharing of generative AI prompts, providing users with creative inspiration or writing ideas.

 ## Tech Stack